Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 With the help of currently developed chromosome capture technologies, we can see how them expanded our knowledge on chromosome structure.

 ![](/assets/20180629211526biophysics_201504585-1.jpg)
 [Figure2](http://www.aimspress.com/article/10.3934/biophy.2015.4.585/figure.html).
 Inside the nucleus, euchromatin and heterochromatin give rise to several grades of higher order structures: chromosome loops, Topological Associated Domains (TADs), Lamin Associated Domains (LADs) and chromosomal territories.
-Also the nucleolus, the “assembly-chain” of ribosomes, associates with specific DNA regions: the Nucleolar Associated Domains (NADs), that surround the highly transcribed region of nucleolus, giving rise to another grade of chromatin organization.
+Also the nucleolus, the “assembly-chain” of ribosomes, associates with specific DNA regions: the Nucleolar Associated Domains (NADs), that surround the highly transcribed region of nucleolus, giving rise to another grade of chromatin organization.**Figure by Bianchi et al., AIMS Biophysics, 2015, 2(4): 585-612.**

 ### Chromosome territories<a name="121"></a>